SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/arm-integration-faq.md

 #### How do I filter events by container name?
-36

-**To filter events by container name, do the following:**
+**To filter events by container name, do the following:

 1. Go to **Event subscription > Filters** tab.
 2. Enter the following in the Subject Begins With field, replacing **&lt;container_name>** with the name of the container from where you want to export logs.
 ```
 /blobServices/default/containers/<container_name>/
 ```

-37

-## How do I troubleshoot Blob Storage integration?
+#### How do I troubleshoot Blob Storage integration?
-38

 * Verify Block Blob Create Events are getting published - If events are not getting created, then either no new blobs are getting created or the event grid subscription subscriber settings is not configured right.
 For example, the regex for container does not match or the event grid service could be down.
 * Verify Event Hub is receiving log messages - If events are not getting into the Event Hub, then the event grid subscription publisher settings are not configured properly.